katholt/srst2/README.md

 python csv_to_gene_db.py -t Clostridium_cdhit90.csv -o Clostridium_VF_clustered.fasta -s 5
 ```

-The output file, Clostridium_VF_clustered.fasta, should now be ready to use with srst2 (`--gene_db Clostridium_VF_clustered.fasta`).
+The output file, `Clostridium_VF_clustered.fasta`, should now be ready to use with srst2 (`--gene_db Clostridium_VF_clustered.fasta`).

 ### Using the EcOH database for serotyping E. coli with SRST2

 Details can be found in [this BioRxiv paper](http://biorxiv.org/content/early/2015/11/18/032151).

-The EcOH database includes genes for identifying O and H types in E. coli, see /data/EcOH.fasta
+The EcOH database includes genes for identifying O and H types in E. coli, see `/data/EcOH.fasta`

 O types are represented by the presence of two loci (either wzy and wzy, or wzm and wzt).
 Note that allelic variation is possible but does not impact serotype in a predictable way, so typing calls should be made based on the presence of genes rather than allele assignments (i.e. it is generally safe to ignore *? characters)